 Property specifics detailed below:

-43 acres - T1S BLK 59 SEC 40 A-2297 T and P RR/Shelton AE Well: Street Sense 40 Unit No. 1H
+43 acres - T1S Block 59 Section 40 A-2297 T and P RR/Shelton AE Well: Street Sense 40 Unit No. 1H

-10 acres - T1S BLK 59 SEC 39 A-2705 T and P RR Well: Stone Street 46 Unit No. 3H
+10 acres - T1S Block 59 Section 39 A-2705 T and P RR Well: Stone Street 46 Unit No. 3H

 The offers continue to skyrocket because really good wells have been drilled in neighboring sections.
-I wouldn’t sell that acreage unless I desperately needed cash, and certainly not under $30,000 per nma.
+I wouldn’t sell that acreage unless I desperately needed cash, and certainly not under $30,000 per NMA.

 Decline rates for horizontal wells can be 70% in the first year, with another 50% drop the next year, and a long tail end of slower decline.
 Natural gas production usually drops off a lot slower from horizontal wells than oil production.
 The Street Sense and Stone Street wells both had very gentle declines on their gas production.
-For visual of typical decline rate, see red line in this graph: http://www.getfilings.com/sec-filings/120326/Laredo-Petroleum-Holdings-Inc_8-K/g79241mmi021.gif
+For a visual of typical decline rate, see the red line in this graph: http://www.getfilings.com/sec-filings/120326/Laredo-Petroleum-Holdings-Inc_8-K/g79241mmi021.gif

 Sorry.
 I think I went on a bit of a tangent.